Ricardo D. Caldas

 Robots fail.
 Though, imagine a world of long-living robots ready to evolve and overcome faulty behavior - that's the future I'm working for.
 My research is all about creating resilient robots that can keep going, despite the unknown.
 In a nutshell, I study cutting-edge software engineering techniques, from advanced software architecture, dependable self-adaptation, and field-based testing (aka real-world validation) applied to ROS-based robotics.
 My ultimate goal is to make resilient robots a key part of our society and the way we live and work.

-I'm fortunate to be working on this exciting research at Chalmers University of Technology, thanks to funding from WASP Sweden.
-I have the opportunity to collaborate closely with my supervisors, Prof. Patrizio Pelliccione and Prof. Thorsten Berger.
+I receive a Ph.D. in Computer Science and Engineering at Chalmers University of Technology, thanks to funding from WASP Sweden and the supervision of Prof. Patrizio Pelliccione and Prof. Thorsten Berger.
 I have a strong background in dependability and software engineering, having earned my master's degree in Computer Science from the University of Brasília (Brazil) in 2019, in a joint effort with Prof. Genaína Rodrigues.

 news